Background

 Portrait of Akira Miyawaki in sunhat with trees in background.

-Akira Miyawaki, pioneer of micro forests.
+Akira Miyawaki, pioneer of the Miyawaki Method of Afforestation.

 Front approach to Rinnoji Temple in Japan in 2008 with long, concrete walkway and hundreds of small tree saplings planted en masse on either side of the walkway.
 Buildings and other structures are visible on the periphery.